Eripto/liquidass/README.md

-LiquidAss iOS 12 — cursed edition
+LiquidAss iOS 12

 This is the extremely questionable iOS 12 build of LiquidAss.

 It technically runs.
-Sometimes.
+Barely.
 The glass may look amazing, broken, radioactive, or like your notification center got dipped in milk.

 This build is experimental as hell, so expect: